 Common Name: Risso’s Dolphin

-General Description: The body of this dolphin is deep and massive for the front two thirds, and tapers behind the dorsal fin to the narrow tail stock.
-There is no beak, and the head is large and blunt.
-The slight melon is marked by a deep crease that may be observed only from close quarters.
+General Description: Risso’s dolphins have a body that is deep and massive for the front two thirds, and then tapers behind the dorsal fin to a narrow tail stock.
+There is a very small beak, and the head is large.
+The slight melon is marked by a crease that may be observed only from close quarters.

 The long, pointed flippers are broad based.
 The tall, slender dorsal fin is very prominent.

-Appearance At Sea: Named after a French naturalist, Risso’s Dolphins usually travels in groups of 12 to 50, but may be seen as single animals or in herds of several hundreds.
+Appearance At Sea: Risso’s dolphins usually travel in groups of 12 to 50, but may be seen solitary or in herds of several hundreds.
 These are active dolphins, spyhopping, breaching and slapping their tail flukes.

 Found In: These are deep-water animals.
 However, herds may be seen in depths as low as 100 m.
 They feed mainly on squid.

 Records from India: Risso’s dolphins have been observed close to the shelf slope off peninsular India and both Lakshadweep and Andaman Nicobar islands.

 World Distribution: Found in most tropical and warm temperate oceans and seas with a temperature of 15° – 25° C. It avoids polar seas.

 Could Be Confused With: At a distance, there is a possibility of confusion with bottlenose dolphins and False Killer Whales.

 Diagnostic Features:At sea, prominent dorsal fin, extensive scarring, lack of beak.